ACT UP: Later years

 ACT UP, while extremely prolific and certainly effective at its peak, suffered from extreme internal pressures over the direction of the group and of the AIDS crisis.
 After the action at NIH, these tensions resulted in an effective severing of the Action Committee and the Treatment and Data Committee, which reformed itself as the Treatment Action Group (TAG).
 Several members describe this as a "severing of the dual nature of ACT UP."

 In 2000, ACT UP/Chicago was inducted into the Chicago Gay and Lesbian Hall of Fame.

 ACT UP chapters continue to meet and protest, albeit with a smaller membership.
 ACT UP/NY and ACT UP/Philadelphia are particularly robust, with other chapters active elsewhere.
+Activists from this group started giving out syringes illegally as Prevention Point Philadelphia.

 Housing Works, New York's largest AIDS service organization and Health GAP, which fights to expand treatment for people with AIDS throughout the world, are direct outgrowths of ACT UP.

+Mattilda Bernstein Sycamore, who was a member of ACT UP San Francisco, is currently working on a new anthology of writing by current and former members of ACT UP chapters in the US and around the world, titled ACT UP Beyond New York: Stories and Strategies from a Movement to End the AIDS Crisis, which will be published by Haymarket Books.

 Factionalism in San Francisco

 In 2000, ACT UP/Golden Gate changed its name to Survive AIDS, to avoid confusion with ACT UP/San Francisco (ACT UP/SF).
 The two had previously split apart in 1990, but continued to share the same essential philosophy.
 In 1994, ACT UP/SF began rejecting the scientific consensus regarding the cause of AIDS and the connection to HIV, and the two groups became openly hostile to each other, with mainstream gay and AIDS organizations also condemning ACT UP/SF.
-The group would link up with People For the Ethical Treatment of Animals against animal research into AIDS cures.
-Restraining orders have been granted after the organization physically attacked AIDS charities that help HIV-positive patients, and activists have been found guilty of misdemeanor charges laid after threatening phone calls to journalists and public health officials.
+ACT UP/SF would link up with People For the Ethical Treatment of Animals (PETA) against animal research into AIDS cures.
+Restraining orders have been granted after ACT UP/SF members physically attacked AIDS charities that help HIV-positive patients, and activists associated with the chapter have been found guilty of misdemeanor charges laid after threatening phone calls to journalists and public health officials.